hashicorp/consul/website/source/docs/agent/http.html.markdown

 `CheckID` must be node-unique.
 The `Notes` is an opaque field that is meant to hold human readable text.
 If a `ServiceID` is provided that matches the `ID` of a service on that node, then the check is treated as a service level health check, instead of a node level health check.
-Lastly, the status must be one of "unknown", "passing", "warning", or "critical".
+The `Status` must be one of "unknown", "passing", "warning", or "critical".
 The "unknown" status is used to indicate that the initial check has not been performed yet.